James-APH/Tic-Tac-Toe/README.md

 ## Purpose:
-- The purpose of this project is to teach me how to use make files.
+- The purpose of this project is to teach me how to use CMake, aswell as Catch2.

 ## Build Rules:
-- make test:
-    makes the tests

-- make all:
-    makes all of the files nessecary for this project

-- make clean:
+- make:
-    removes the executables from the directory
+    runs the make file

 ## Game Play: